Skip to content

 • Display a cart total showing how many items have been added.

-• The total should update dynamically when items are added or removed.
+• The total should update dynamically when items are added.

 Testing and Debugging